RafaelFlores/covidData/README.md

 The map.
 It takes the coodinates and draw points in a map with the associated data to be displayed when the mouse hovers over them.
+Latest News section.
+Provides links to other pages
 ![Map-image](https://github.com/RafaelFlores/covidData/blob/main/src/images/map.png)

 The display bar.